 Cryotherapy freezes the scar tissue with liquid nitrogen.
 The scar tissue will then blister and fall off.

-Cryotherapy may be used to treat protruding scars, like keloids.
+Cryotherapy may be used to treat scars that stick out, such as keloids.

 - Hyaluronic acid

 This effect is not permanent.
 Filler injections often need to be repeated.